macelik/moswamanual/docs/source/results.rst

   #.
 Provide users an alignment view of all the aligned kmer positions, users are able to observe motif switch positions referenced against a consensus sequence built from the index sequences.
 This allows users to spot neighboring and clustering motif switches as well as the possible inter motif relationship

   #.
-Its also to allow assement of neighboring motif switch positions for inter motif switches.
+It also allows assessment of neighboring motif switch positions for inter motif switches.

 Below is the showcase of the alignment view within the short summary page.